dmsul/site-source/content/pages/tutorial_workflow_2project_org.rst

    but that's it.
 #. :code:`analysis/`: This is for prepping regression files and the like.
    Remember to define things once and only once.
-This goes for regression samples, too, and :code:`analysis` is the place to put them.
+This goes for regression samples, too, and :code:`analysis/` is the place to put them.
 Can import from :code:`util/` and :code:`clean/`.
 #.
 The root folder, :code:`code/`: this is where we put scripts that create
    final output.
 Regressions, figures, summary stats, all here.
 These scripts can import from anywhere else in the project and they should never be imported from.
-If you write a function in `reg_main.py` that you want to use somehwere else, move it to :code:`analysis` first.
+If you write a function in `reg_main.py` that you want to use somehwere else, move it to :code:`analysis/` first.

    The final output scripts in :code:`code/` are prefixed by what they do, :code:`summ_` for summary stats, :code:`plot_` for plots, etc.

 Finally, there's :code:`driver.sh`.
-In theory, this is a simple script that if run would ideally create all the final tables and figures for our paper.
-In practice, the script is never run but serves as a shopping list of sorts to remind us of the command line options, etc., that we've settled on.
+In theory, this is a simple script that ideally would create all the final tables and figures for our paper.
+In practice, the script is rarely run but serves as a shopping list of sorts to remind us of the command line options, etc., that we've settled on.
 A simple example is: